Robonauts-Everybot/FTC-Everybot-Docs/docs/manual/code.md

 #### Starting Robot Container
 </p>

 First we start setting up the controllers that we will be using.
 You can choose to use two or one if you use a single controller it will require some minor button mappings [1].
-Then we will setup something that will allow us to choose our autonomous modes in the SendableChooser [2].
+Then we will set up something that will allow us to choose our autonomous modes in the SendableChooser [2].
 Finally we will initialize all of our subsystems, this will only be done once [3].

 ```java
 public class RobotContainer {